Proton Mail vs Gmail: Which Is Best in 2025?

 Comparison of security features of Gmail, Proton Mail and Tuta Mail: TLS, encryption at rest, end-to-end encryption ( zero access), quantum-safe encryption, two-factor authentication, password-protected emails, IP logging, ads.

-Read more details on the differences between Tuta Mail and ProtonMail here!
+Learn more about the differences between Tuta Mail and ProtonMail in this detailed comparison!

 Proton Mail Review

-If you’re looking for an anonymous email provider that never asks for your phone number, check out this article.
+Looking for an anonymous email provider that never asks for your phone number?
+We have got you covered!.

-While we’ve let you in on the benefits of ProtonMail, it’s only fair to mention that there are some downsides and disadvantages.
-In the next section we take a deeper look at the pros and cons of ProtonMail.
+Now that we’ve covered the benefits of ProtonMail, it’s only fair to mention that there are some downsides and disadvantages.
+In the next section, we take a deeper look at the pros and cons of ProtonMail.

 Proton Mail Advantages